AdobeDocs/commerce-admin-developer/src/pages/pattern-library/controls/view-controller.md

 ---
-group: admin-pattern-library
-title: View Controller
+title: View Controller | Commerce Admin Development
+description:
 ---

+# View controller

 Users may need to view a set of data in more than one way.
 The view controller is used to switch between the views of data set.